vkili/blog/_posts/2022-06-06-tech-writing.md

 Finally, read your article out loud for a final check.
 Reading an article out loud is the ultimate check to see if your article is easy to read and often uncovers those last inconsistencies and mistakes.

 Thanks for reading!
-Connect with me at https://twitter.com/vickieli7.
+Connect with me on [Twitter](https://twitter.com/vickieli7).

-You can find my book, Bug Bounty Bootcamp, at https://nostarch.com/bug-bounty-bootcamp.
+You can find my book, Bug Bounty Bootcamp, at [Bug Bounty Bootcamp](https://nostarch.com/bug-bounty-bootcamp).